OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 ### Example

- > We can imagine a web application receives and uses personal information from a user, such as their firstname/lastname/birthdate to create a profile in an internal HR system.
+ > Take the example of a web application that receives and uses personal information from a user, such as their firstname/lastname/birthdate to create a profile in an internal HR system.
 By design, that web application will have to communicate using a protocol that the HR system understands in order to process that data.

  > Basically, the user cannot reach the HR system directly, but, if the web application in charge of receiving the user information is vulnerable to SSRF then the user can leverage it to access the HR system.